 The contours of your ears can make the difference between a healthy and confident look and outlook and one poisoned by embarrassment.
 Oral and maxillofacial surgeon, Dr. Kevin Keen, understands the effect that torn, stretched, slit, or misshapen earlobes and those with abnormalities can have on his patients.
 With additional years of specialized surgical and medical training, he has an in-depth understanding of oral and facial anatomy.
-Combining this training with decades of experience in the field offer cosmetic treatments, minimally invasive technology, and an eye for aesthetics, he’s the specialist to see for earlobe repair in Madison, MS.
+Combining this training with decades of experience in the field offer cosmetic treatments, minimally invasive technology, and an eye for aesthetics, he’s the specialist to see for earlobe repair in Madison and Pearl, MS.

 Torn or stretched earlobes can cause dramatic effects on a patient’s look and confidence.
 They can appear after gradual stretching from heavy earrings or from trauma tearing the earlobe.
 Accidental tears can occur from catching an earring on sweaters, brushes, towels, etc. They can be complete or incomplete tears.
 Although many are unaware that this condition can occur, it is commonly treated at our practice.